keptn/get.keptn.sh/README.md

 # get.keptn.sh repository

+## Keptn V1 has reached end of life on December 22nd, 2023 and has been replaced.

 This repo is part of the [Keptn Project](https://keptn.sh) and provides the following two files:

 * [version.json](src/version.json) - contains information about the available Keptn versions, published to https://get.keptn.sh/version.json